macbookandrew/wp-youtube-live/readme.txt

 1. Settings screen

 == Changelog ==

+= 1.6.1 =
+- Add settings for default width and height
+- Add setting for auto-refresh feature

 = 1.6.0 =
 - Add support for a channel player if no live stream is available